manski117/ttt-game/README.md

     DONE make sure that a player can't mark a square that already has an X or O on it.

-    DONE build logic that checks for a 3-in-a-row pattern and therefore detects winner
-- debug why reset button is not clearing board.
+    DONE build logic that checks for a 3-in-a-row pattern and therefore detects winner DONE debug why reset button is not clearing board.

     DONE make turn system that is aware of who's turn it is DONEensure that the right symbol shows up when clicked